Aoussiad-Mehdi/Aoussiad-Mehdi/README.md

 - 👯 I’m looking to collaborate on some coding projects.
 - 💬 Ask me about anything related to my field.
 - I build awesome things for the web.
-- I also write articles about coding and web technologies.
+- I also write articles about coding and Software Development in general.

 👔 [linkedin][linkedin]
 📺 [youtube][youtube] **|**